Things to do in New Orleans with Teens- or Anyone!

 The Italian Society grave is one of my favorites.
 Could that have anything to do with my last name?
 Maybe the should just let me be buried here one day, many years in the future…

-After our tour of St Louis Cemetery #1, we grabbed the street car and headed into the Garden District.
+After we toured St Louis Cemetery #1, we grabbed the street car and headed into the Garden District.
 While we were there, we were able to explore…

 Lafeyette Cemetery #1